-Crystalens Cost with Cataract Surgery
+Crystalens Cost With Cataract Surgery

 The Crystalens IOL, unlike its counterparts, actually works like the eye’s natural lens.
 There is no fixed focal point where the eye focuses best.
 The lens actually mimics the adjustments that the eye muscles make when they shift from focusing on something near, like reading material, to something far, like the horizon.
-After weeks or months, an individual’s brain eventually adjusts to the lens so that the transition from near to intermediate to far is seamless.
+After weeks or months, the brain adjusts to the lens so that the transition from near to intermediate to far is seamless.

-Most people who have the Crystalens implanted will enjoy freedom from glasses in most situations, with perhaps low light and very tiny print giving them difficulty.
+Some people who have the Crystalens implanted will enjoy freedom from glasses in most situations, with perhaps low light and very tiny print giving them difficulty.
 A significant proportion, however, will continue to need reading glasses.

 The Crystalens has enjoyed consumer success.
 Globally, approximately 7 million people are walking around with this lens implanted in their cataract-free eyes.

-How Are the Costs Distributed?
+How Are Costs Distributed?

-What About Astigmatism?
+What If You Have Astigmatism?

-It is very important that you are clear about the coverage for LRI, if you approve this surgical procedure.
+If you opt for an LRI, be certain about your insurance policy's coverage terms for this procedure.
 Somewhere in your consent forms, you should find a signed statement acknowledging your understanding of the costs.

 Your Eyes, Your Choice

-Weigh all of the factors, but you’re going to want an excellent surgeon to operate on your eyes.
+Do your research, ask around, and weigh all of the factors; it is ultimately your choice.
+If you choose to get an IOL, you’re going to want an excellent surgeon to operate on your eyes.
 I have had two cataract evaluations from separate surgeons.
-If you have plenty of time and money, you may also wish to undergo an examination with a different doctor.
+If you have extra time and money, you may also wish to undergo an examination with a different doctor.
 Be aware, though, that a cataract evaluation is an endurance test—mine took about three hours.

 Is Your Doctor Pushing the Crystalens?